ZbigniewPiwowarski/g2a-Android-WebdriverIO-Appium/README.md

 - these test are end to end tests
 - tests set up was tested on MacBook with intel chip and on windows 11, most probably it should work on MacBook with M1, M2 and Linux
-- before every test app is restarted to have starting point the same for each test
+- before every test app is restarted to have starting point the same for each test, every test is independent from each other

 # app version